to the memorial website dedicated to

 remember the men, women and children of the

 - their names are not forgotten -

 (Photo courtesy František Bányai, Prague)

-serve also as a monument to the unforgettable
+also as a monument to the unforgettable man and

 the late King

 was desecrated, burnt and destroyed by notorious Nazi elements of Schneidemühl.